mattcarlotta/react-ssr-kit/README.md

 ⚠️ `react-router`, `react-router-dom`, and `react-router-config` **MUST** be the same version.
 If any of them are different versions from each other, then you'll get this <a href="https://i.imgur.com/hH3Z7sS.png">reference error</a>.

 ⚠️ React Hot Loader throws a warning if you use `react-dom` instead of `@hot-loader/react-dom`: <a href="https://stackoverflow.com/a/54816859/7376526">react-🔥-dom patch is not detected.
 React 16.6+ features may not work.</a>
-If you wish to utilize React Hot Loader, then follow these <a href="https://github.com/hot-loader/react-dom#install">instructions to install hot-loader/react-dom</a>.
-In addition, in <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/blob/ssr/src/components/App/App.js">src/components/app/App.js</a> you must uncomment lines 5 and 29; as well as, in <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/blob/ssr/src/utils/client/renderApp.js">src/utils/client/renderApp.js</a> you must uncomment line 3 and wrap everything inside of the `renderMethod` with an `<AppContainer>...</AppContainer>`.
+If you wish to utilize React Hot Loader, then follow these <a href="https://github.com/hot-loader/react-dom#webpack">instructions to resolve hot-loader/react-dom</a> inside of Webpack.
+In addition, in <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/blob/ssr/src/components/App/App.js">src/components/app/App.js</a> you must uncomment lines 5 and 29; as well as, in <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/blob/ssr/src/root/index.js">src/utils/client/renderApp.js</a> you must uncomment line 4 and wrap lines 10-12 (`<Provider>...</Provider>`) with an `<AppContainer>...</AppContainer>`.
 If the process is already running, you must stop and restart it.

 ⚠️ ReactLoadablePlugin throws two deprecation warnings during compilation: <a href="https://github.com/jamiebuilds/react-loadable/pull/140">DeprecationWarning: Tapable.plugin is deprecated.
 Use new API on `.hooks` instead.
 DeprecationWarning: Chunk.forEachModule: Use for(const module of chunk.modulesIterable) instead.</a>